Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

-# How to build and run a Linux CentOS Virtual Machine with OpenShift for Vagrant
+# How to Build and Run a Linux CentOS Virtual Machine with OpenShift for Vagrant

-## Building the local DEV Cluster
+## Building the Local DEV Cluster

 This procedure was tested using the following software: